 B2B Lead Generation Platform

-Data differentiation across the top providers is narrowing, so workflow and attribution are now the real selection criteria.
+Data differentiation across the top providers is narrowing.
+Workflow and attribution are now the real selection criteria.
 According to Gartner, 2024 B2B Marketing Technology Survey, marketing teams now operate an average of 9.1 tools dedicated to lead generation and prospecting.
 That stack sprawl is the exact problem most CMOs hire The Starr Conspiracy to untangle when budget pressure forces consolidation.
 For a deeper look at how these platforms fit into a defensible demand engine, see our guide on building an integrated demand engine.

 Examples.